moldyn/NorMI/docs/maintenance.md

-# Welcome to the `nmi` Maintenance Guideline
+# Welcome to the `normi` Maintenance Guideline

-This guide will give you an overview of how to publish a new version of nmi.
+This guide will give you an overview of how to publish a new version of normi.
 In the following we will refer to the new version as `v0.*.*`.
 This needs to be substituted to the current version, e.g. `v0.1.3`.

 ## Prepare New Release

 Please ensure that,
-1. the version number in `setup.py` and `src/nmi/__init__.py` are bumped,
+1. the version number in `setup.py` and `src/normi/__init__.py` are bumped,
 1. a new tag is created via `git tag v0.*.*` and pushed `git push --tags`, and
 1. the changelog includes the new tag and all changes of the release.